-Beyonce Not Performing At Coachella; Pregnancy Concerns?
+Beyonce Not Performing At Coachella Over Pregnancy?
 Who Will Replace Her?

 Beyonce’s last performance was at the Grammy Awards last week and the singer was already noticeably pregnant and sat down while she sang her songs “Love Drought” and “Sandcastles.”

-Goldenvoice has not yet announced who will be replacing Beyonce at the highly anticipated annual music festival in Indio, California.
+Goldenvoice has not yet announced who will be replacing Beyonce at the highly-anticipated annual music festival in Indio, California.

-Although, according to The Press-Enterprise, some of the artists rumored to take her place as the Coachella headliner could be her very own husband Jay Z, Kanye West, Green Day, Daft Punk, The Weeknd, Lady Gaga, Rihanna, Bruno Mars, Katy Perry, or Taylor Swift.
+Although, according to the Press-Enterprise, some of the artists rumored to take her place as the Coachella headliner could be her very own husband Jay Z, Kanye West, Green Day, Daft Punk, The Weeknd, Lady Gaga, Rihanna, Bruno Mars, Katy Perry, or Taylor Swift.

 A post shared by Coachella (@coachella) on